ewcloud/ewc-ansible-role-remote-desktop/CONTRIBUTING.md

 1. Review, validate/test internally, and provide feedback prior to porting the changes into a topic branch in the private upstream of this GitHub repository.
-2. Upon approval, squash-merge changes in the upstream, making sure to leave only one conventional commit as result from the merge; include full acknowledgement of the contributors (i.e. list their GitHub handles) in the body of the commit message.
+2. Upon approval, squash changes in the upstream, making sure to write a conventional commit message in said squashing operation and including full acknowledgement of the contributors (i.e. list their GitHub handles) in the body of the commit message.
-3. Update the [CHANGELOG.md](./CHANGELOG.md), commit-tag it
-to the main branch and mirror into GitHub.
+3. Via CI automation, update the [CHANGELOG.md](./CHANGELOG.md), commit-tag it to the main branch and mirror into GitHub.
-4. Mark the relevant GitHub issue is as resolved.
+4. Mark the relevant GitHub issue as resolved.

 ### Commit Guidelines